rafarlho/LogisticsManagementApp/README.md

 Is assumes that the factory has a Warehouse, where the goods or materials are stored and a Production Line, where the goods are needed to manufacture materials, systems or other components.

-The user, depending on wether is a Production Line worker or a Warehouse operator, can make or handle a request of goods.
+The user, depending on whether is a Production Line worker or a Warehouse operator, can make or handle a request of goods.
 Requests have a sequential flow:
 * Requested: a Production Line worker requested a list of goods;
 * On collection: a Warehouse operator is collecting the goods for that request;
 * Sent: a Warehouse operator sent the request to the production line;
-* Recieved: a Production Line worker confirmed the reception of the requested goods.
+* Received: a Production Line worker confirmed the reception of the requested goods.

 <!-- Users -->
 ### Users

-The aplication contains three types of users:
+The application contains three types of users:
-* Factory worker: this type can only access the dashboard to see information raltive to the requests and goods, it can't make or handle requests.
+* Factory worker: this type can only access the dashboard to see information relative to the requests and goods, it can't make or handle requests.
-* Production Line worker: this type can make requestes and confirm the reception of them, but cannot collect them.
+* Production Line worker: this type can make requests and confirm the reception of them, but cannot collect them.
-* Wharehouse operator: this type can only collect requests and send them to the production line.
+* Warehouse operator: this type can only collect requests and send them to the production line.

 Below is the use case diagram.
 ![alt text](miscelaneous/Use-case-diagram.jpg)